 Rewind back to when I was sitting on my bed after Mothers Day, not wanting to “look in the mirror”… I remember this feeling oh so well while I was upchucking what felt like all of my insides the following Sunday.
 I remember looking in the mirror, pale as a ghost and being legit scared of what was looking back at me.
 Now, it doesn’t help that I had started watching the show Scream on Netflix and it was late at night, but STILL.
 The feeling of not only disgust, but fear completely shook my body.

 Trying to stick to foods that I know will fill me up but won’t fill me out are just such a concern to me that I obsess over it day in and day out.
-On a regular (non-sick) work week, I end up not eating enough during the day and then bing eat until the bloated feeling comes back.
+On a regular (non-sick) work week, I end up not eating enough during the day and then binge eat until the bloated feeling comes back.
 Being sick this week has shown me the “bloated” feeling in a whole new light and I don’t seem to like its company very much.

 Defeat happens in so many different forms whether it be an overload of food or little to none at all.
 What I thought made me bloated and worthless, sure, still does make me feel that way sometimes.
 But when I don’t have enough of what I thought made me “bloat out”?
 Holy guacamole!
 It’s a whole new ball game.
 I’ve never truly experienced the lack of control until this week.